top of page

 What Have They Published?

-Items to look for before & in your prospective agent's listing appointment:
+Items to look for in your interview(s):

 Detailed Walk Through of Your Home